patpod/google-chat-message-action/README.md

-# google-chat-message-action
+# Google Chat message action

-Send a generic message to a google chat room
+A Github Action that sends a generic message to a google chat room.